Metastability in a continuous mean-field model at low temperature and strong interaction: Rough estimates at high temperature

-In this section we formulate the main result of this chapter.
-Most of its proof is omitted, since it is a straightforward adaptation from the proof of Theorem \ref{ThmEpsEKF}.
+In this section we provide the proof of Theorem \ref{ThmIntroEKF}.
+The bulk part of the proof is a straightforward adaptation from the proof of Theorem \ref{ThmIntroEpsEKF}.
 However, the proof of the lower bound on the capacity is modified, since the (effective) single-site potential is not convex in this chapter.
-The new proof is given in Section \ref{SecLowerB}. \begin{theorem} Let $ \pm m^\star_1$ be the two global minimisers of the macroscopic Hamiltonian $ \bar{H}_1$.
-Let $ \eta_1 >0 $ and $ B^-_1, B^+_1\subset \R^N $ be defined by \eqref{EqEpsEta} and \eqref{EqEpsMetasets} with $ \eps=1 $.
-Then, for some $ a>0 $, which is independent of $ N $, and for $ N $ large enough,
+The new proof of the lower bound is moved to Section \ref{SecLowerB}.